 When re-examining examples from 18th, 19th, and 20th centuries, several factors become apparent.
 First, while dominant sea powers have frequently conducted commerce raiding—most notably, the American campaign against Japan in World War II—weak naval powers or continental powers have also attempted to cut off an opponent’s international trade, as the American revolutionaries did in the 1770s or as Napoleon tried to do to Britain from 1803-1815, usually with much less success.

 Second, guerre de course campaigns often protract, especially if the victim, particularly a continental country, opens alternate land lines of communications.
 When attacking sea powers, however, speed is essential, as shown by Germany’s failure to defeat Great Britain in either World War.
 The more time a sea power has to create the means to protect its sea trade, the less effective the guerre de course strategy will be.

-Third, changes in technology greatly affected commerce raiding, for example, the transition from wood to copper-hulled ships in the early 19th century, the change from coal to oil combustion in the early 20th century, and the development airplanes and submarines.
+Third, changes in technology greatly affected commerce raiding, including: the transition from wood- to copper-hulled ships in the early 19th century, the change from coal to oil combustion in the early 20th century, and the development airplanes and submarines.
 Most recently, Somali “pirates” used small fiberglass skiffs and hand-held GPS devices to capture enormous oil tankers, bringing low-level, but highly affordable and dependable, technology to the fore.

-Conducting commerce raiding and protecting one’s own shipping from attack was a traditional mission for all major navies, and played a particularly important role in Western maritime history.
+Conducting commerce by raiding and protecting one’s own shipping from attack was a traditional mission for all major navies, and played a particularly important role in Western maritime history.
 Post-World War II, however, the international community has tended to band together whenever any country or regional war interfered with international trade.
-This was best shown during the 1980s’ Iran-Iraq Tanker War and the current piracy threat off Somalia.
+This was best shown during the Iran-Iraq Tanker War of the 1980s and the current Somali piracy threat.